Southern Ohio Copperheads: Early Roots

-Bob Wren Stadium, the home park of Ohio University baseball, played host to an exhibition game between Team USA and the Great Lakes League All-Stars on July 15, 2001.
-Nearly 1000 fans attended, and the game was considered a success.
-Following the game, Dr. Andy Kreutzer stated, “We received a lot of really positive feedback from the all-star game and the success led us to believe that Southern Ohio would support a team."
+Bob Wren Stadium, played host to an exhibition game between Team USA and the Great Lakes League All-Stars on July 15, 2001.
+This game was attended by nearly 1,000 people.
+Following the game, Dr. Kreutzer stated, “We received a lot of really positive feedback from the all-star game and the success led us to believe that Southern Ohio would support a team".

-The small group grew through phone calls and recruitment.
+The baseball team initially grew through phone calls and recruitment.
 John Wharton, former Chairman of the Copperheads Board of Directors, was recruited because of his ties to Ohio University baseball.
-As a major fundraiser for the Bobcats, he was a natural supporter of a new initiative for summer baseball in Athens.
+He was a major fundraiser for the Bobcats, and was considered to be a supporter of the new initiative for summer baseball in Athens.

-Dave Palmer, current team general manager and owner of local radio station WXTQ/WATH, wasn't involved at the beginning, but after seeing the exhibition game he became convinced that a baseball team in Athens was a viable idea.
+Dave Palmer, former team general manager and owner of local radio station WXTQ/WATH, wasn't involved originally, but following the exhibition game he became convinced that a baseball team in Athens was a viable idea.
 "The summer months here are slower paced and more relaxed," Palmer said.
-"I saw this as an opportunity to bring an athletic event to the summer months that will really enrich the region's life."
+"I saw this as an opportunity to bring an athletic event to the summer months that will really enrich the region's life".